 Alan Fidler, founder and co-ordinator of the project added: “From a single objective to provide a fitting tribute to the generation who gave their lives for their country, to national recognition in the form of the Queen’s Award, is a wonderful achievement.
 I would like to add my thanks and congratulations to all of those who have supported the project and who have each ensured that we never forget the huge sacrifice made during the war and the significant impact this had at the time on thousands of families across the borough.”

 Sir Martyn Lewis, The Queen’s Award for Voluntary Service Committee Chair and former broadcast journalist said: “I warmly congratulate all of the inspirational voluntary groups who have been rewarded for their community work with a Queen’s Award for Voluntary Service.
 The judging panel for this year’s awards was struck by the quality and breadth of all the successful groups.
 The thousands of volunteers who give up spare time to help others in their community and to help solve problems demonstrates the very best of democracy in action.”

 The Project was extended and re-named as the Northumbria World War One Commemoration Project to include other areas such as Wallsend, Whitley Bay, Killingworth and the former mining communities.

-The project’s Twitter feed currently has more than 3000 followers (September 2019) – this goes out to academics, museums, universities, schools, special interest groups and many well-known individuals with a special interest in the Great War.
+The project’s Twitter feed currently has 3000 followers – this goes out to academics, museums, universities, schools, special interest groups and many well-known individuals with a special interest in the Great War.
 Follow the project on Twitter – @NorthumbriaWW1